afcarl/book_reports/cracking_coding_interview/notes.md

  - Search: Depth first search, breadth first search
  - Bi-directional search: For finding path between two nodes.
 Run BFS from each node.
 When two searches collide, shortest path found

+### IX Chapter 13: Java

+ - Overloading: Same method name, different parameters
+ - Overriding: Same method name, same parameters for child class
+ - Collections contains common data structures

+### IX Chapter 13: Databases

+ - Where: Filter before GROUP BY
+ - Having: Filter after GROUP BY

+Normalization
+ - First normal form: Column domain only contains atomic entries (no lists), and cells only contain one element from that domain
+ - Second normal form: 1NF and no columns are functions of other columns
+ - Third normal form: Columns in table must be related to primary keys

+TODO

+ - Entity relationship diagrams